nerdschoolbergen/git/exercises/exercise-3.md

 :bulb: The name "conflict" is just the name of the branch in this case.
 It could of course be anything.

-:pencil: Open todo.txt in a text editor.
+- Open todo.txt in a text editor.

 ```
 Things to do today: